Pulling in models of cell migration: Introduction

 The studies cited above all begin with on-lattice ABMs.
 Unfortunately, there is evidence that the lattice structure may produce unintended artefacts in the population-level behaviour \cite{flache2001dig, wolfram1986caf}, including, most noticeably, anisotropy.
 Some recent studies have therefore considered off-lattice ABMs in which cells are able to move on a continuous domain \cite{dyson2012mli, dyson2014ive, yates2015ipe}.
 These off-lattice models are typically more computationally intensive to simulate and the range of scenarios for which corresponding mean-field continuum models can be derived is also generally more limited.

 An important cell-cell interaction which has been overlooked in the modelling literature is one which we refer to as cell-cell pulling.
 This phenomena is characterised by an active cell pulling, dragging (or otherwise causing to follow) another cell behind it as it moves.
+Some form of cell-cell pulling has been observed in many of the prototypical examples of populations undergoing collective cell migration. \citet{yamanaka2014iva}, for example, studied the behaviour of zebrafish pigment cells \textit{in vitro}.
+A `chase-run' interaction was observed between two types of migrating cells (xanthophores and melanophores).
+The interaction between the two cells only happens when they are very close to each-other.
+Another example of cell-cell pulling is in the collective migration of neural crest cells. \citet{mclennan2012mmc} studied the long range migration of embryonic chick neural crest cells.
+They showed that some cells act as leaders (or trailblazers) causing other cells to follow them.
+In contrast to the previous example, the pulling mechanism considered in this study can act over larger distances mediated by cellular extensions (filopodia).
+This study also demonstrated that a single leader cell can pull multiple follower cells.

-It has often been observed in populations undergoing collective cell migration, for example during \textit{Drosophila} oogenesis \citep{bianco2007tdm}, mouse mammary gland development \citep{ewald2008cem}, zebrafish lateral line development \citep{ghysen2007llm}, wound healing \citep{poujade2007cme,gov2007ccm} and cancer growth \citep{khalil2010dlc}.
+Similar phenomena have been observed in other biological contexts, although these are often referred to by different names.
+For example during \textit{Drosophila} oogenesis \citep{bianco2007tdm}, mouse mammary gland development \citep{ewald2008cem}, zebrafish lateral line development \citep{ghysen2007llm}, wound healing \citep{poujade2007cme,gov2007ccm} and cancer growth \citep{khalil2010dlc}.
+The exact nature of the pulling mechanism varies from one application to another.
+For this reason we propose a range of possible models.

 In order to address this relatively neglected area of mathematical modelling we devise and study both on- and off-lattice ABMs of cell-cell pulling.
 For a range of proposed pulling mechanisms, by taking the diffusive limit of the average occupancy equation, we derive corresponding macroscopic partial differential equations for the population-level behaviour of the cells.
 We compare the behaviour of these population-level models to that of the ABMs from which they originate and suggest reasons for their agreement or discrepancy.
 We find that the population-level models derived from either on- and off-lattice ABMs display significantly different characteristics to each other, consistent with findings from previous studies on alternative cell-cell interactions \citep{yates2015ipe}.